Code-For-Israel/node-express-rest-api/README.md

 ## Still missing:

-- [ ] Style guide explaining the different layers of the project and
+- [ ] Style guide explaining the different layers and features of the template

 ---